lukas-brg/LearningCards/README.md

 ### Undoing the Configurations made

-If you want to restore the defaults, you can either run `carddown-config --make-usr` again and chose to overwrite the existing config file to bring it back to its defaults or remove the user config file entirely by running:
+If you want to restore the defaults, you can either run `carddown-config --make-usr` again and choose to overwrite the existing config file to bring it back to its defaults or remove the user config file entirely by running:

 ```
 carddown-config --rm-usr